No. 311 (Czechoslovak) Squadron RAF: Service within Bomber Command

-Coastal Command
+Service within Coastal Command

 At the end of April 1942 the squadron was transferred from Bomber Command to Coastal Command to undertake maritime patrols.
 It moved to RAF Aldergrove in Northern Ireland on 28 April and began maritime patrol training on 1 May.
 The squadron was made part of No. 19 Group RAF, moved to RAF Talbenny in Wales on 12 June and undertook its first anti-submarine patrol on 30 June.
 Its Wellingtons lacked air to surface vessel (ASV) radar but despite this between June 1942 and April 1943 the squadron achieved the highest success rate of any Coastal Command squadron.

 Throughout July and August the squadron's Wellingtons remained in night bomber Temperate Land Scheme camouflage, dark green and dark earth above and black below.
 This was unsuitable for maritime patrols, but not until September 1942 were the aircraft repainted in Coastal Command's Temperate Sea Scheme, dark slate grey and extra dark sea grey above, and white below.

 In April 1943 the squadron was partly re-equipped with five Wellington Mark X aircraft.
 This could carry two torpedoes or 1814 kg of bombs but it was primarily a Bomber Command variant, not designed for maritime patrol work.
 Air Vice-Marshal Karel Janoušek, Inspector-General of the Czechoslovak Air Force, eventually convinced the British Air Ministry to re-equip the squadron with B-24 Liberator 4-engined heavy bombers, as these had radar and a longer range, both of which made them more suitable for maritime patrols.
 Conversion training began on 25 May and continued until August.
 On 26 May 1943 the squadron moved to RAF Beaulieu in Hampshire.
 On 4 August it celebrated its third anniversary.
 Guests again included President Beneš and Foreign Minister Masaryk.
 They included also General Sergej Ingr, who had succeeded General Hasal-Nižborský as Defence Minister, and the head of Coastal Command, Air Marshal John Slessor.